 Economy in Schleswig-Holstein: Stagnation threatens industry!

-High costs and bureaucratic hurdles burden the companies
+High costs and bureaucratic hurdles burden companies

 Hope for improvement?